 I am Andrew and Erna Viterbi Early Career Chair in the Computer Science Department at the University of Southern California.
-With my colleagues Ramesh Govindan, Minlan Yu, and Wyatt Lloyd, I run a networking and systems research group.
+With my colleagues Ramesh Govindan, and Wyatt Lloyd, I run a networking and systems research group.

 These days, I am particularly interested in the problems that affect some of the dominant players on the Internet, including cloud providers, large content providers and content delivery networks, and mobile providers.
 The properties of these networks allow for tailored solutions, and I want to understand the properties and design the solutions.